EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

         {
             "name": "del",
             "type": "del",
-            "ricardian_contract": "---\nspec-version: 0.0.2\ntitle: Erase\nsummary: his action removes an entry from the `addressbook` if an entry exists with the same name \nicon:"
+            "ricardian_contract": "---\nspec-version: 0.0.2\ntitle: Erase\nsummary: this action removes an entry from the `addressbook` if an entry exists with the same name \nicon:"
         },
         {
             "name": "upsert",